yobio/zoumaflix/README.md

-# 🍿 ZoumaFlix web interface
+# 🍿 ZoumaFlix api frontend

+Made with ChatGPT just for fun